 - ½ cup sugar

-With a sharp vegetable peeler, cut long strips of zest from lemons, being sure not to take any of the biter white pith.
+- With a sharp vegetable peeler, cut long strips of zest from lemons, being sure not to take any of the bitter white pith.
 Slice the strips into ⅛-inch-thick strands.